 “We still don’t avoid tons of genetic diseases, because a lot of people don’t know that they harbor mutations that can be inherited,” said Hochstrasser.

 Some genetic mutations also happen spontaneously.
-This is the case with many cancers that result from environmental factors such as UV rays, tobacco smoke, and certain chemicals.
+This is the case with many cancers that result from

 People also make choices that increase their risk of heart disease, stroke, obesity, and diabetes.